Frank Lloyd Wright-A Man Far Ahead of His Time

 In 1909, after eighteen years in Oak Park, Wright left his home to move to Germany with a woman named Mamah Borthwick Cheney, who was the wife of a client.
 When they returned in 1911, they moved to Spring Green, Wisconsin.

 In Spring Green, he constructed Taliesin.
 Taliesin in Welsh mythology was a poet, magician, and superhero.
 They lived there until 1914 when tragedy struck.
-An insane male Barbados servant tragically murdered Mamah Cheney, two of her children and four others, then set fire to Taliesin.
+Julian Carlton tragically murdered Mamah Cheney, her two children and four others, then set fire to Taliesin.
 Many people thought this horrific event would be the end of Wright's career and it did take him ten years to recover.
 He did rebuild Taliesin.

 Wright utilized natural materials, skylights, stone and walls of windows to embrace the natural environment.